adidas/api-pm-training/README.md

 Training materials for API product owners at adidas.

-The training is meant to be conducted
+The training is meant to be conducted by an instructor.
+It is following the "learnign by doing" methodology with big emphasis on students solving new problem for the first time with the coordination from the instrucutor.
+The lecture is split in modules each module representing different area of responsibilities for a product owner.

+The actual content of the lecture is in the [student](/student) and [instructor](/instructor) folder.

+**Students are asked to NOT read the instructor materials until after the training.**

 ## Introduction to the training

-Welcome students and prepare an ice breaker: https://www.snacknation.com/blog/boost-productivity-meetings-icebreakers-games.
+Instructor welcome students and prepare an ice breaker: https://www.snacknation.com/blog/boost-productivity-meetings-icebreakers-games.

-Explain the API Transformation initiative in Digital IT and why the practice of API Product ownership is necessary to successfully drive the initiative.
+The instructor then explains the API Transformation initiative in Digital IT and why the practice of API Product ownership is necessary to successfully drive the initiative.

 ## Dynamics